 Register for MyAccount (opens in a new window)

-Use the online form to apply for an exemption.
+Use the online form to apply for a Council Tax discount or exemption.
 When you enter details of all the adults in your home, it will tell you what you can apply for.

 To report a change of circumstance